-A total of three (3) paint samples from the subject building were collected and analyzed for lead content.
+A total of one (1) paint sample from the subject building was collected and analyzed for lead content.
 Results of bulk sampling testing, including testing previously completed by others, are summarized in Table 2, and the Laboratory Certificate of Analysis can be found in Appendix C.